-A special thanks to the Athena Brattin for hosting successful Facebook birthday fundraisers on our behalf.
+A special thanks to Athena Brattin for hosting a successful Facebook birthday fundraiser on our behalf.

 Thank you to our Sporting Clay Tournament Raffle Sponsors: John & Keshia Otradovec, Ann Svensson, C.R.
 Sales Firearms, Dick’s Sporting Goods, Scheels, Home Depot Lee’s Summit and The Kansas City Mavericks.